Extra/Ordinary Bodies: Interrogating the Performance and Aesthetics of “Difference”

 Unquestionably, the most commonly accepted way of understanding different subjectivities is through the physical aspect.
 However, there are multiple approaches to the concept of “the freak” (or any other category of otherness) beyond the physical, which include the social, political, cultural, and moral dimensions that define the monstrous, grotesque, deformed, disabled, disproportionate, socially deviant and/or morally excluded.
 We especially invite proposals that consider how extraordinary bodies speak to larger issues and movements of our time, including: #blacklivesmatter, undocumented immigration, refugees and displacement, and queer and transgender rights.

 For scholars of theatre and performance history, a study of the body provides avenues through which to (re)interrogate historical practices, as well as our own acts of (re)assembling the past.
 In theatre and performance, we witness a proliferation of popular and critical discourses that appropriate the other, turning the “extraordinary body” into a lucrative figure.
-This conference seeks to explore and engage difference, resisting those constructions of difference that appropriate cultural capital for the benefit of an academic and cultural discourse.
-For these reasons, a focus on the extra/ordinary body also calls for consideration of normalization, normativity, and normate bodies.
+This conference sought to explore and engage difference, resisting those constructions of difference that appropriate cultural capital for the benefit of an academic and cultural discourse.
+For these reasons, a focus on the extra/ordinary body also called for consideration of normalization, normativity, and normate bodies.

-This theme seeks to crack open the spaces of discomfort produced when we speak about difference and otherness in theatre and performance studies.
+This theme cracked open the spaces of discomfort produced when we speak about difference and otherness in theatre and performance studies.
 How can we interrogate these spaces: stage them, claim them, theorize them, promote them, and celebrate them?
 How do uncomfortable words like freak, fat, illegal, sick, crip, queer, and abnormal function as ways of describing bodies of excess or deficiency?
 How have these descriptions of the human body divided people into hierarchies of power and exploitation?
 In what ways have these definitions changed over time and what repercussions do they carry today?
 How do different bodies get (re)presented in performance and how does scholarship play a role in the dissemination of these practices and aesthetics?
 How have theatre and performance been influenced by these images and restrictions of the human body and what can an exploration of difference do to create an epistemology of otherness?